Archives For winter

 Stories in the Snow

-After the recent snowfall, I took my camera out for a walk to find evidence of wildlife around the Learning Campus.
-The first animal tracks I found were those of at least one coyote running across the snow.
+One winter, after a snowstorm, I decided to look for evidence of wildlife near the Garden’s Regenstein Learning Campus.
+My first sighting was the tracks of at least one coyote running through the snow.

 The individual track was not a clear footprint, but it was the right general shape and size to be a coyote.